ankane/dexter/README.md

 > Note: If you have issues, make sure `postgresql-server-dev-*` is installed.

-Enable logging for slow queries.
+Enable logging for slow queries in your Postgres config file

 ```ini
 log_min_duration_statement = 10 # ms